Jacksonville hosts Youngblood and Kennesaw State

 Jacksonville Dolphins (9-6, 2-2 ASUN) at Kennesaw State Owls (11-6, 3-1 ASUN)

+The Owls have gone 6-0 at home.
+Kennesaw State has a 1-2 record in games decided by less than 4 points.

 The Dolphins have gone 2-2 against ASUN opponents.
-Jacksonville averages 64.3 points and has outscored opponents by 5.4 points per game.
+Jacksonville is the ASUN leader with 26.0 defensive rebounds per game led by Jordan Davis averaging 4.9.

-The Owls and Dolphins face off Thursday for the first time in conference play this season.
+The Owls and Dolphins meet Thursday for the first time in ASUN play this season.

-TOP PERFORMERS: Youngblood is averaging 14.4 points for the Owls.
-Kasen Jennings is averaging 1.4 made 3-pointers over the last 10 games for Kennesaw State.
+TOP PERFORMERS: Brandon Stroud is averaging 7.7 points and 6.6 rebounds for the Owls.
+Youngblood is averaging 2.4 made 3-pointers over the last 10 games for Kennesaw State.

-Kevion Nolan averages 2.5 made 3-pointers per game for the Dolphins, scoring 13.8 points while shooting 36.2% from beyond the arc.
-Gyasi Powell is shooting 46.8% and averaging 9.5 points over the last 10 games for Jacksonville.
+Kevion Nolan is averaging 13.8 points and 4.5 assists for the Dolphins.
+Gyasi Powell is averaging 9.5 points over the last 10 games for Jacksonville.

 LAST 10 GAMES: Owls: 7-3, averaging 71.8 points, 30.7 rebounds, 14.4 assists, 8.9 steals and 2.5 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 69.3 points per game.